PvPClt/project/album_en.md

 **Administration and Dosage:**

-The daily dose is calculated using the formula:
+The daily dose is calculated according to the formula:
 IQ * 10 (mg).
 The maximum daily dose is 1300 mg.

 Take before evening news broadcasts, V. Solovyov’s and M. Simonyan’s prime-time shows, D. Kiselyov’s “News of the Week”, Putin’s live Q&As, D. Peskov’s and the Ministry of Defense briefings.